 On Thursday, April 7, 2016, OIT will begin rolling out two-factor authentication to certain online SMU systems, starting with the personal information section of my.SMU.
 The two-factor authentication will be handled by a third party called Duo Security.

 Some features mentioned in the video may not be supported by our agreement.

 What is Two-Factor Authentication?

 Two-factor authentication (2FA) adds a second layer of security to online services.
-Verifying your identity using a second factor (like your phone or other mobile device) helps prevent anyone but you from using your SMU account to login, even if they know your password.
+Verifying your identity using a second factor (like your phone or other mobile devices) helps prevent anyone but you from using your SMU account to log in, even if they know your password.
 Basically, it is how SMU will know that you are who you say you are.

 How It Works